AgnostiqHQ/covalent/doc/source/getting_started/index.rst

 Using the UI to View Workflows and Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to the Covalent UI by entering the address, http://localhost:48008, into your web browser.
+View the Covalent UI in your web browser at http://localhost:48008.
 This is where dispatched jobs will appear.

 Running a Workflow